 Ingredient Notes

 - String beans and carrots go along with this roasted chicken breast.
 The beans are thin and the carrots are sliced thinly as well.
 This helps them cook at the same time as the chicken.
+Also, instead of sliced carrots, you can use baby carrots.

-How to cook chicken in a Dutch Oven
+How to make Dutch Oven Chicken Breasts

 - If vegetables are not soft enough, remove chicken to plate and cover with aluminum foil.
 Cook vegetables until they are tender-crisp or to your preference.